itssamuelrowe/zen-website/content/docs/constructors.md

 +++
-title = "Constructors"
-chapter = true
-weight = 11
+title = "Constructors: How Your Objects are Initialized" weight = 11
 +++

-### Chapter 11
-# Constructors: How Your Objects are Initialized
+You will learn about constructors, including their declaration and invocation.

 When you create an object using the `new` operator, Zen does several things for you.
 Here is the gist of what happens when you create an object.

  * First, the memory to store the object is allocated.
  * The allocated memory buffer is initialized internally to create the